andrewjong/Global-Flow-Local-Attention-VTryon/PERSON_IMAGE_ANIMATION.md

 --continue_train
 ```

 We also provide the [trained weights](https://drive.google.com/drive/folders/1Tc1MkSuFnGv9a_TcANQcChK6IS43oKQo).
-Assuming that you want to smooth the skeleton sequences of the iPER training set, you can use the following code
+Assuming that you want to smooth the skeleton sequences of the dance training set, you can use the following code

 ``` bash
 python test.py \